![]() |

 Plus, there just something special about sitting down to dine on beans that YOU helped to create.

-For helpful information about the protein found in beans and other food sources visit the Vegan Protein Guide.
+For helpful information about the protein found in beans and other food sources visit the Vegan Coach Protein Guide.

 Fruit